pymarktools

 # Basic external URL checking (default behavior)

-pymarktools check dead-links <path>
+pymarktools check --no-check-dead-images <path>

 # Disable external URL checking

-pymarktools check dead-links <path> --no-check-external
+pymarktools check --no-check-dead-images <path> --no-check-external

 # Automatically fix permanent redirects in source files

-pymarktools check dead-links <path> --fix-redirects
+pymarktools check --no-check-dead-images <path> --fix-redirects

 # Custom timeout for HTTP requests

-pymarktools check dead-links <path> --timeout 60
+pymarktools check --no-check-dead-images <path> --timeout 60

 Pattern Filtering